 However, this specification is not in the category of air, but of thermal comfort.
 The use of a device such as Nanoenvi IAQ with a temperature sensor helps to guarantee thermally comfortable indoor environments.

-Air quality monitoring itself weighs heavily in the WELL certification score.
+Air quality monitoring itself has an important weight in the WELL Building Standard certification score in Spain.